Beautiful captive woman: Modern views

 Harold C. Washington cites Deuteronomy 21:10–14 as an example of how the Bible condones acts of sexual violence which are committed by Israelites; they were taking advantage of women who, as war captives, had no recourse or means of self defense.
 Philosopher Jay Newman writes, "The evil inherent in slavery itself—sexual or otherwise—is not conveyed".

-M. I. Rey argues that the passage is an endorsement of sexual slavery and genocidal rape, because the capture of these women is justified on the ground that they are not Hebrew; the women were considered war trophies, and their captors had no qualms which would have prevented them from engaging in acts of sexual violence.
-However, the biblical text does not specify that the enemy is non-Hebrew, and in fact the Bible describes a number of civil wars between different groupings of Israelites.
-In most of history, rape of captured women was seen as the inevitable result of war, not limited to ethnic conflicts.
+M. I. Rey argues that the passage is an endorsement of sexual slavery and genocidal rape, the women were considered war trophies, and their captors had no qualms which would have prevented them from engaging in acts of sexual violence.

 According to scholar Shira Weiss, "the biblical command may have been an attempt to counter the wanton rape of women common during times of war in the Bible...
 With the acknowledgment that deeply rooted social practices cannot likely be completely eradicated, the Bible attempts to limit them as much as possible".
 Similarly, Alexander Rofé concludes that “this humane ruling reflects a universal concern with limiting the soldiers’ unbridled brutality and demonstrates consideration for the feeling of captives".

 Some scholars assert that the purpose of the law was to provide a mechanism by which an Israelite man could marry a woman when the normal mechanism - negotiation with the woman's guardian - was impossible as the guardian had been killed.